 - Avoid direct contact with blood, reproductive organs and fecal matter.
 Wear long sleeves and eye protection, and cover any scratches, open wounds or lesions.

 - Clean and disinfect knives, work area, all exposed surfaces and clothing when finished.

 - Wash hands frequently with soap and water for 20 seconds or more.

 When cooking wild hog, as with any wild game, care in handling is an important part of disease prevention, and the meat should be cooked thoroughly to 170 degrees.
 Swine brucellosis is not transmitted through properly cooked meat.

 Brucellosis in people is called undulant fever.
 Symptoms include a recurrent fever, chills, night sweats, weakness, headaches, back pain, swollen joints, loss of appetite and weight loss.

-Hog hunting dogs and dogs fed or exposed to raw feral swine meat or offal, are at risk for infection with swine brucellosis and could pass the disease on to people.
+Hog dogs and dogs fed or exposed to raw feral swine meat or offal, are at risk for infection with swine brucellosis and could pass the disease on to people.
 Signs of swine brucellosis in dogs include swollen testicles, back pain, lameness and abortion, as well as fever and lethargy.
-Do not let hog-hunting dogs lick humans, and always wash your hands for 20 seconds or more after handling dogs.
-Please contact your veterinarian for further information.
+Do not let hog dogs lick humans, and always wash your hands for 20 seconds or more after handling dogs.
+Please contact your veterinarian for more information.